Skip to content

 Adjustments are made progressively based on your response, tolerance, and clinical review.
 This is an ongoing, managed process.

-Suitability depends on individual health factors, and this class of medication is not appropriate for everyone.
-A thorough clinical assessment determines whether it is the right option for you.
+Prescription treatment is not appropriate for everyone.
+A thorough clinical assessment determines whether it is the right option for you based on your individual health factors.

 Book a consultation.
 Your clinician will assess your suitability and, if appropriate, guide you through a personalised treatment plan.